rootCircle/blog/docs/archives/database/purging_mysql_tables_on_scale.md

 - **Increasing Scale and Data Throughput:** As our operations scaled, the volume of data increased exponentially, necessitating more frequent and efficient data purging strategies.
 We were having a monthly data throughput of 6+ TBs of data and it was growing at uncontrollable pace.
 - **Performance Costs:** Large volumes of unused data can degrade database performance, affecting query response times and overall system efficiency.

-At end, we don't need to store data indefinitely subject to regulatory reasons, as those data were essentially logs and metadata, so purging is viable approach in our case.
+In our case, there's no need to retain data indefinitely due to regulatory reasons, as the data primarily consists of logs and metadata.
+Therefore, purging the data is a viable approach.

 ## Approaches to Data Purging
 We explored three primary approaches to automate data purging in our MySQL clusters: